akai-katto/dandere2x/README.md

 ## What is Dandere2x

 Dandere2x makes upscaling videos with waifu2x much faster by applying compression techniques.
-By applying conventional compression techniques, dandere2x provides a dramatic speedup in the time needed to upscale a video using waifu2x.
+In other words, Dandere2x uses techniques used from video streaming (such as Youtube or Netflix) to decrease the time needed to upscale a video using Waifu2x.

 ## Current Features

 - Block Matching Video Compression
 - Interpolated Frame Video Compression
 - Minimum / maximum quality loss (set by JPEG standards)
+- Color fading (fade to black)
 - Custom block sizes
 - Custom scaling sizes (1x, 2x, 3x).
-- Color fading (fade to black)

 ## How does Dandere2x work?